Your student got in trouble…

 For example, there have been students who are pulled over and ticketed for not having their school address on their license.
-That will not hold up in court as non-resident college students attending college in Florida may drive in Florida without having a Florida driver’s license if they have a valid license from another state or country and a valid student ID.
+That will not hold up in court.
+Any non-resident college student attending college in Florida may drive in Florida without having a Florida driver’s license if they have a valid license from another state or country and a valid student ID.
 For Florida resident college students, a Florida Statute exempts students (again with valid student ID).
-While they attend school in Florida so they are allowed to keep their home address on their driver’s license.
+While they attend school in Florida, they are allowed to keep their home address on their driver’s license.

 As for student code and conduct violations, UF utilizes the Dean of Student’s Office to deal with these issues.
-Violations include plagiarism, cheating, university housing code violations, Greek Conduct violations, among others.
+Violations include plagiarism, cheating, university housing code violations, and Greek Conduct violations, among others.
 Resolution of each violation is at the discretion of the overseeing committee and takes into account the degree of the violation.

-If they do get in trouble and you need to contact someone at the University, here is a list of important contacts to have on hand: Who You Going to Call.
+If your student does get in trouble that requires you to contact someone at the University, here is a list of important contacts to have on hand: Who You Going to Call.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.